kmaida/rota-slackbot/README.md

 If using DigitalOcean (or a similar VPS), input your production environment variables in a `.env` file on your server.

-If using Heroku, input your production environment variables in your Heroku app settings.
+If using Heroku, set up an app, push to your Heroku app using Git, then input your production environment variables in your Heroku app Settings (Heroku will not use your `.env` file).

-Whatever deployment option you choose, once you have a public domain for your Slack app with SSL, go into your production Slack app settings and update the **Event Subscriptions** Request URL to `https://your-public-url/slack/events`.
+**Important:** Whatever deployment option you choose, once you have a public domain for your Slack app with SSL, go into your production Slack app settings and update the **Event Subscriptions** Request URL to `https://your-public-url/slack/events`.

 ---